davidstutz/kohana-red/guide/red/usage.md

 	// The salt need to be added before the password is added!
 	$user->sale = $salt;
 	$user->values(array(
-		// When adding salt here it will not work.
+		// When adding salt here it will not work:
 		// 'salt' => $salt,
 		'email' => 'davidstutz@web.de',
 		'password' => '8JFs$df238d(§H3)', // Take a secure password!